umit-iace/tool-pywisp/docs/guide/index.rst

 Heartbeat
 ---------

-`PyWisp` provides th epossibility to automatically stop a rig if the connection is interrupted.
+`PyWisp` provides the possibility to automatically stop a rig if the connection is interrupted.
 To use this feature, the ``Config`` section of the ``.sreg`` file must include the setting